 Many people recognize this plant but don’t know its proper name.
 This stunning yellow-green-edged plant is known as the Dracaena Lemon Lime plant (Dracaena fragrans) and — surprise! — it’s actually part of the asparagus plant family!

 This plant is very easy to care for, and it’s commonly seen throughout Africa, Asia, and America.
 It’s a favorite among plant lovers, and it’s clear why.
 We’re going to get into how to care for this plant, but first, let’s talk about its history and background.

 Paisley Plants is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

 History & Background

 As mentioned, this plant belongs to the asparagus plant family, also known as Asparagaceae.
-There are many different kinds of the Dracaena, and its botanical name is Dracaena deremensis.
+There are many different types of the Dracaena plants, and its botanical name is Dracaena deremensis.
 Some of the other common names include: